Objectives

 Reactions and Internal Forces by Freebody Diagrams

-chickadee: python script for 2D frame analysis (under development)
+chickadee: Python script for 2D frame analysis (under development)

 Please be careful when using the software, as it may have many bugs and errors that could lead to incorrect analyses.